It is one thing to learn about Christmas traditions around the world and another entirely to experience them for yourself.

 You can catch Nikolaus distributing treats and apples on the Residenzplatz on the 6th.
 This is a typical Austrian Christmas tradition.
 Nikolaus is similar to Santa Claus and actually the historical inspiration behind the fabled figure.

-However, be warned he has a very grim fellow with him.
-If you happened to be around on the 5th, you would know.
 I am talking about the Krampus, the devilish right hand of Nikolaus.
 He will beat naughty kids with his fur wip and chase after women.
+Literally.
+It’s a spectacle not just in salzburg but all over Austria and not everyone enjoy this.

-You can hear him coming as he has giant bells attached to his belt.
-If you want to see many Krampusse from a safe distance, check out the Krampuslauf/Perchtenlauf (Krampus run) at the Cathedral on 5th December.
+You can hear the Krampus coming as he has giant bells attached to his belt.
+If you want to see many Krampusse from a safe distance, check out the Krampuslauf/Perchtenlauf (Krampus run).

 Experiencing a Krampus in Salzburg surely is a unique experience.
-You can see all dates for Salzburg Perchtenläufe here.
-They start from 5 and end on 21 December 2018.
+You can see all dates for Salzburg Perchtenläufe.
+In 2019, it runs from 30 November to 5 December.

 Also, I had no idea that War Christmas was en vogue in 1914.
 They literally sold tree hangers in the form of pistols and submarines!
 As if it wasn’t terrible enough weapons were out there, they came into the living rooms as well.